parametrix/thebuildingcoder-archive/a/2075_copilot_codex_mcp.md

 - [MCP servers](https://github.com/microsoft/semanticworkbench/tree/main/mcp-servers)
 - [Fusion MCP server](https://github.com/microsoft/semanticworkbench/tree/main/mcp-servers/mcp-server-fusion)

 Semantic Workbench is a versatile tool designed to help prototype intelligent assistants quickly.
 It supports the creation of new assistants or the integration of existing ones, all within a cohesive interface.
-The workbench provides a user-friendly UI for creating conversations with one or more assistants, configuring settings, and exposing various behaviors.
+The workbench provides a user-friendly UI for creating conversations with one or more assistants, configuring settings, and exposing various behaviours.

 The Semantic Workbench is composed of three main components: